 Spicy Chipotle Chocolate Ganache Truffles – a spicy smoky sweet chocolate treat!
 These truffles are so easy to make, and are equally impressive for any event!
 Moustaches or not!

-Several years back, I was driving on the FREEWAY.
+Several years ago, I was driving on the FREEWAY.
 An SUV passed by me, and the kid in the back seat threw something out the window.
-It hit my windshield, made me swerve, ticked me off!
+It hit my windshield, made me swerve, scared the pants off me, really.
 I caught up with the guy, who pulled over.
 I pulled over in front of their car, GOT OUT of my car (yep, on the freeway) and marched on back there, yelling WHAT WAS THAT??
 DO YOU REALIZE I COULD HAVE CRASHED??